Variables

 Adding Variables

-This procedure describes how to add user-defined variables or variable lists to a job, which enables you to share data between multiple jobs.
+This procedure describes how to add user-defined variables or variable lists to a folder or job, which enables you to share data between multiple jobs.

 Begin